adinanabi/college-library-system/README.md

 2. **Set up the database**:
   - Run create-tables.sql to create the database schema.
   - Populate the database with sample data using insert-data.sql.
-3. **Execute the SQL scripts**:
-  - create-views.sql: Creates tailored views for different user roles.
-  - queries.sql: Contains 12 pre-defined queries for common operations.
-  - triggers.sql: Automates resource availability updates.

 ---
+## Usage

+After setting up the database, execute the following SQL scripts to utilize the system:

+- **Execute SQL scripts**:
+- `create-views.sql`: Creates tailored views for different user roles.
+- `queries.sql`: Contains 12 pre-defined queries for common operations.
+- `triggers.sql`: Automates resource availability updates.

+You can run these scripts in your MySQL environment (e.g., MySQL Workbench) to interact with the database and retrieve useful information.

+---
 ## Technologies Used
 - Database: MySQL
 - Languages: SQL
-- Tools: MySQL Workbench, ER diagramming tools
+- Tools: MySQL Workbench, ER diagramming tool

 ---
 ## License